Oleksandr Onyshchenko: Show jumping and philanthropy

 Onyshchenko became a professional show jumping rider in 2000, when he acquired a stud farm in Belgium.
 He subsequently purchased another stud farm in Germany.
 He was the president of the Equestrian Federation of Ukraine from 2002 to 2013.
 In 2008, he as the president of the Equestrian Federation presented the national team of Ukraine for the first time in the Olympics and competed at the 2008 Summer Olympics (jumping event), the 2012 Summer Olympics (jumping event), and the 2014 Show Jumping World Championships.

 In 2013, Onyshchenko bought FC Arsenal Kyiv which at the end of the same year was announced as bankrupt and was withdrawn from the football competitions (see 2013-14 Ukrainian Premier League).

 Onyshchenko is the founder and director of "Top Ukraine", a charity to promote "sport, fashion, art and culture in Ukraine".
 The Top Ukraine organizes such events as Miss Ukraine and Miss Ukraine Universe.

 Personal life

 Onyshchenko has two children.
 Onyshchenko was married to Miss Ukraine 1997 Kseniya Kuzmenko until mid 2009, living mostly in Belgium, and has a child Олександр Olexandr or Sasha (b.
 2002) with her.
-(According to Ukrainian media) in 2009 he was engaged to Ukrainian model Snejana Onopka, but the couple didn't marry.
+(According to Ukrainian media) in 2009, he was engaged to Ukrainian model Snejana Onopka, but the couple did not marry.
 Onyshchenko was dating Ganna Rizatdinova, an Olympic award-winning Ukrainian rhythmic gymnast, who is 24 years younger than him.
 In 2017 their son Roman was born.
 In 2018, Onyshchenko and Rizatdinova separated.